rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

       The picture itself, but not the card, should grow 10px in each direction from the center.
       - The button `Choose your favorite` should be interactive.
 When pressed, nothing happens.

-5. Block **Pick and feed a friend**
+5.	**Pick and feed a friend** block
       -	The text `Emergency support Fund` should be a link.
 Clicking redirects us to *donate*.
       -	The button `Feed a friend now` should be interactive.
 Clicking redirects us to *donate*.

-6. Block **Testimonials**
+6. 	**Testimonials** block
       - The progress bar should be interactive.
 We start in the extreme left position.
 When pressed, nothing happens.
       - The button `Leave feedback` should be interactive.
 When pressed, nothing happens.
       -
 7. 	**Footer** ( `<footer>` contains menus, logos, donation and social media buttons):
-      -	Clicking on the logo works like clicking on About, takes us to the top of the current page, to *petstory (Landing)*.
+      -	Clicking on the logo works like clicking on About, which takes us to the top of the current page, to *petstory (Landing)*.
       -	The button `Donate for volunteers` should be interactive.
 Clicking redirects us to *donate*.
       -	Interactive social media panel.
 Clicks on social networks (icon + text) can simply lead to the main pages of the corresponding resources.
       -	Email - field `input` with type `email`.
-      -	The button `submit` should be in the *mistake* position .
-If the field `email` passes validation, it goes into the *default* state .
+      -	The button `submit` should be in the *mistake* position.
+If the field `email` passes validation, it goes into the *default* state.
       -	Interactive navigation bar.
 Clicking on menu items for which no page exists may do nothing.
       -	The element `About` should be highlighted.
 And it should stop being interactive.
       -	❗If it is not possible to select the required text thickness, use close [saturation values](https://developer.mozilla.org/ru/docs/Web/CSS/font-weight) , +-100.

 ## <a id="cross-check-evaluation-criteria-week-1"></a> Cross-check evaluation criteria.
 Week 1
 Open at **1600px** screen width.
 If the screen is smaller, you can zoom in, or you can set the page width to 1600px and watch with horizontal flat scrolling enabled.
 If the screen is wider, you can make the area narrower or narrow the window.
 ❗The score cannot drop below **0** per page.
 Also, there can be no more penalty points than for the absence of a block (For example, if there is a block header, and there are more penalty points than 20, then we remove 20).
 Unless specified separately in the requirements, then for all non-repeating blocks or elements at rest (without hover) the following is true:
 -	The padding from the borders of elements (or sets of elements) to the edges of the block, horizontally or vertically, differs by more than 20px: **-5** once per block.
 -	The padding within a set or grid between elements, horizontally or vertically, differs by more than 10px: **-5** once per block.
 -	Missing element or picture, both background and element picture: **-5** once per block.
 If the image or element is present on the page, has the correct size and padding, but the design is broken: **-2** once for each block.
--	The background color of a block or element is very different from the design (Difference in one of the rgb channels by more than 34.
+-	The background color of a block or element is very different from the design (Difference in one of the RGB channels by more than 34.
 For example, #bbb and #ddd is not an error, more is an error): **-2** once for each block.
--	Font or font-family is not included, or difference in font size is more than 4px: **-2** once per block.
+-	Font or font-family is not included, or the difference in font size is more than 4px: **-2** once per block.
 **Landing** page created : **+70** .
 Otherwise, if the page doesn't exist, set it to **0** and move on to the next page.
 1. No **Header** block : **-20** .
       -	No logo: **-5** .
-There is a logo, but it doesn't work as a link to petstory (Landing) : **-2** .
+There is a logo, but it doesn't work as a link to petstory (Landing): **-2** .
       -	No navigation bar: **-10** .
-The navigation bar is there, but not interactive: **-5** .
+The navigation bar is there, but not interactive: **-5**.
       -	There is no element `About`, or it is not highlighted: **-2**.
       -	There is no element `Map`, or it is not interactive: **-2**.
       -	There is no element `Zoos`, or it is not interactive: **-2**.
-      -	There is no element `Donate`, or it's not interactive, or it doesn't work as a link to donate : **-2** .
+      -	There is no element `Donate`, or it's not interactive, or it doesn't work as a link to donate : **-2**.
       -	There is no element `Contact Us`, or it is not interactive: **-2** .
-      -	There is no element `Designed by ©`, or it's not interactive, or it doesn't work as a link to the original Figma page : **-2** .
+      -	There is no element `Designed by ©`, or it's not interactive, or it doesn't work as a link to the original Figma page : **-2**.
       -	No element `<h1>`: **-5** .
 There is an element, but there is more than one: **-2**.
       -	It is recommended not to make the header "sticky".
 If it is "sticky", then we do not reduce points.

-2. There is no block **Watch your favourite animal online** : **-10**.
+2. There is no **Watch your favorite animal online** block: **-10**.
       -	No button `Watch online`: **-5**.
 The button is there, but not interactive: **-2**.
-      -	❗If the button `watch online` has the text "watch online" - we do not consider it an error, we do not remove points.
+      -	❗If the button `watch online` has the text "wath online" - we do not consider it an error, we do not remove points.
       -	No background image: **-5**.

-3. No block **The Backstage** : **-10**.
+3. There's no **The Backstage** block: **-10**.
       - No picture of the plant on the right: **-5**.

-4. No block **Pets** : **-30**.
+4. There's no **Pets** block: **-30**.
       - No right button: **-5** .
 No left button: **-5** .
 There are buttons, but they are not interactive: **-2** .
       - No animal card: **-5** each.
 The card is there, but not interactive, or there is no animation of the text on a darkened background (the background can be a gradient): **-2** for each.
 Below are examples of animations that we count as correct:
         - The picture is darkened (a translucent background is superimposed, or the picture itself becomes translucent) and a hidden inscription pops up (light or dark does not matter, the main thing is that it is readable against the background of the picture).
-The inscription can be both on top of the picture, and in the center, or even at a slight distance from the bottom.
+The inscription can be on top of the picture, in the center, or even at a slight distance from the bottom.
         - The picture is dimmed and the text under the picture floats up, while the original state of the text can either be preserved or not.
         - The description text moves out along with the background.
-        - On top of the picture without darkening, the text pops up from under the picture to the top, and the block with the text itself is darkened (in this case, the color of the text may turn white, for example).
+        - On top of the picture without darkening, the text pops up from under the picture to the top, and the block with the text itself being darkened (in this case, the color of the text may turn white, for example).
       - It is recommended to use animation with 10px zoom in each direction.
 If the value of the increase is different, or there is no increase, we do not reduce the points.
-      - The speed of the animation does not matter, but it is important that there is a non-zero value for the animation time.
+      - The speed of the animation does not matter, but there must be a non-zero value for the animation time.
 We do not reduce points at any speed.
       - No button `Choose your favorite`: **-5**.
 The button is there, but not interactive: **-2**.
       - No plant picture on the left: **-5**.
 No picture of the plant on the right: **-5**.

-5. No block **Pick and feed a friend** : **-10**.
+5. No block **Pick and feed a friend**: **-10**.
       - No button `Feed a friend now`: **-5**.
 The button is there, but not interactive: **-2**.
-      - The text `Emergency support Fund` is not a link, or does not work as a link to donate : **-2**.
+      - The text `Emergency support Fund` is not a link, or does not work as a link to donate: **-2**.
       - It is recommended to make arrows of the same size.
 If the arrows are of different sizes, we do not reduce points.
 6. No **Testimonials** block : **-10**.
       -	No button `Leave feedback`: **-5**.
 The button is there, but not interactive: **-2**.
       -	No progress bar: **-5**.
 Broken strip design: **-2**.
       -	It is recommended to make the progress bar through input type range, and style accordingly.
-If the element is not completed through input type range, then we do not remove points.
+If the element is not completed through the input type range, then we do not remove points.
       -	No picture of the plant on the right: **-5**.
 7. No block **Footer** : **-20**.
       - No logo: **-5**.
-There is a logo, but it doesn't work as a link to _petstory (Landing)_ : **-2** .
+There is a logo, but it doesn't work as a link to _petstory (Landing)_: **-2**.
       - No button `Donate for volunteers`: **-5**.
-The button is there, but not clickable, or doesn't work as a link to donate : **-2** .
+The button is there, but not clickable, or doesn't work as a link to donate: **-2**.
       - At least one social media icon is missing: **-5** for the entire set of elements.
       - All social network icons are there, but at least one is not interactive: **-2** for the entire set of elements.
       - No field `<input>` "Input your email" : **-5** .
-The field exists, but the type is not specified email: **-2** .
+The field exists, but the type is not specified email: **-2**.
       - It is recommended to mark `<input>` with the required attribute.
 No points are deducted for its absence.
       - It is recommended to wrap the entire field in an element `<form>`.
 No points are deducted for its absence.
       - No button `Submit`: **-5** .
-The button is there, but not interactive: **-2** .
+The button is there, but not interactive: **-2**.
       - It is recommended that the button `Submit` use the _default_  style until the input field is focused.
-If the default button style is active or mistake , no points are deducted.
+If the default button style is active or mistake, no points are deducted.
       - There is no element `About`, or it is not highlighted: **-2** .
       - There is no element `Map`, or it is not interactive: **-2** .
       - There is no element `Zoos`, or it is not interactive: **-2** .
       - There is no element `Contact Us`, or it is not interactive: **-2** .
 ##<a id="week-2"></a> Week 2
 All pages are created for a screen width of **1600px**.
 ### Technical requirements
 Maximum score: **30**
 #### General
 All layout background elements should stretch to the full available screen width if the width is greater than 1600px.
 In this case, the guides must be kept in their original size, 1160px.
 The features of this project